 Galveston’s first official, citywide celebration of Mardi Gras came in 1871.
 Two rival krewes emerged that year: the Knights of Momus and the Knights of Myth.
 Both krewes produced grand-scale night parades.
 These night parades continued until 1880, when they proved too extravagant an expense to continue.

 By 1873, tourists were traveling to Galveston to participate in the Mardi Gras festivities.
 The celebrations continued and grew until Galveston shared the spotlight with New Orleans.

-World War II brought about a demise of Galveston’s Mardi Gras.
-With a nation-wide shortage of men, material, and money, the festivities were deemed improper.
-After the war ended, the annual celebrations returned, but as smaller, private events.
+World War II brought about the demise of Galveston’s Mardi Gras.
+With a nationwide shortage of men, materials, and money, the festivities were deemed improper.
+After the war ended, the annual celebrations returned as smaller, private events.

 In 1985, Galvestonian George P. Mitchell, and his wife Cynthia, launched a citywide revival of Mardi Gras.
 The grand opening of the Mitchell’s Tremont House hotel in the Historic Strand District provided an elegant backdrop for the festivities.
 Celebrations featured a mile-long Grand Night Parade, famous jazz clarinetist Pete Fountain, a gala ball, live entertainment, and the first Galveston Art Walk.